WHY-David/moment_compression/README.md

 ## How to

-- `compressor.py` use the following code to implement data compression
+- `compressor.py` use the following code to implement data compression.
+IVF index is faster starting from $d\sim 10^7$.
+Note that Compressor has a fixed rng seed by default.
 ```python
 from compressor import Compressor